Housing Assistance Options Policy

 To access any of the housing assistance options provided under Housing Pathways, households must meet the relevant eligibility criteria.

-Generally, the social housing provider where the client has lodged an application form will conduct an initial eligibility assessment to determine:
+Generally, all applications will undergo an initial eligibility assessment to determine:

 - whether the client meets the eligibility criteria, and